- Bereavement Leave

 Wagner College provides liberal paid vacation time for its employees.
 Vacation leave is accrued over the calendar year, and any unused leave may not be carried over into the next calendar year.
 As full-time administrative exempt personnel you earn and accrue 4 weeks of vacation per calendar year.
-As a new administrative employee you may take up to 1 week vacation after 3 months of employment.
 As a full-time non-exempt employee you earn and accrue your vacation time as follows:

 - During the first (1st) through fifth (5th) year of continuous employment, you will accrue one (1) day per month of employment not to exceed ten (10) working days per year.